Troubleshooting Imaging

 5. Prepare PXE boot to image deployment

-After these “SATA” settings/options have been changed and saved, please try again to deploy your image.
+After the storage/SATA setting has been changed and saved, please try again to deploy your image.
 Be sure the image association is set to True before PXE booting the machine.

 Third Party Vendors